Harish5nu/LeetCode_Practice/README.md

-# LeetCode_Practice for developing logic. and problem solving skill.
+# LeetCode_Practice for developing logic and problem solving skill.